A freshman is a first-time university student or a student with fewer than 12 completed university credit hours.

 - Letter of recommendation from your school principal, teacher, or academic advisor.
 This letter must be written in, or translated into, English.

 - Official transcripts, sent directly to Marymount from the high school attended or authenticated by your home country's Ministry of Education or the U.S. Embassy in your country.
 If applicable, also include official exam results and evidence of graduation.

 | Minimum Required Score

 || 450 critical reading

 || 54 overall

-* Students for whom English is a second language must submit a passing TOEFL, IELTS, or PTE Academic score or fulfill the terms of conditional admission.
+* Students for whom English is a second language must submit a passing TOEFL, IELTS, or PTE Academic score.

 International students are eligible for all Marymount admissions scholarships offered to domestic freshman students.
 To view freshman scholarships go to our scholarship information page